-The bill also modifies the definition of "professional nursing" in the Occupations Code to explicitly include the administration of nonprescription medications to students in accordance with the new provisions of Section 22.052.
-This change clarifies the scope of practice for nurses in the school setting.
-The act is set to take effect at the beginning of the 2025-2026 school year, with immediate effect possible if it receives a two-thirds majority vote from both houses of the legislature.
+Additionally, the bill modifies the definition of "professional nursing" in the Occupations Code to explicitly include the administration of nonprescription medications to students in accordance with the newly amended Section 22.052.
+The changes are set to take effect at the beginning of the 2025-2026 school year, with provisions for immediate effect if passed by a two-thirds majority in both houses of the legislature.

 Statutes affected: Introduced: Education Code 22.052, Occupations Code 301.002 (Occupations Code 301, Education Code 22)